Claude Lecouteux

-Claude Lecouteux (8 February 1943—13 November 2025) was a French philologist and medievalist who specialized in Germanic studies.
+Claude Lecouteux (8 February 1943 – 13 November 2025) was a French philologist and medievalist who specialised in Germanic studies.
 He was Professor Emeritus and Chair of the Literature and Civilization of Medieval Germanic Peoples at Sorbonne University.

 In 1986 Lecouteux published what is now regarded as a seminal history of ghosts from 500 to 1500, relying largely on literary sources.

-Biography
+Life and career

 Claude Lecouteux received a PhD in Germanic studies from Sorbonne University in 1975, and a DA from the Blaise Pascal University in 1980.
 From 1981 to 1992, Lecouteux was Professor and Chair of the Languages, Literatures and Civilizations of Germanic Peoples at the University of Caen Normandy.
 From 1992 to 2007, Lecouteux was Professor and Chair of Medieval Germanic Literature at Sorbonne University.
 Since 2007, Lecouteux has been Professor Emeritus and Chair of the Literature and Civilization of Medieval Germanic Peoples at Sorbonne University.

 Lecouteux was made a Knight of the Ordre des Palmes académiques in 1996, and an Officer of the Ordre des Arts et des Lettres in 2006.
+He died on 13 November 2025, at the age of 82.